Paul Hinshelwood: Personal life and death

 Hinshelwood's family also have a strong footballing background.
 His father Wally was a professional footballer in the 1950s and '60s, most notably at Reading and Bristol City.
 His older brother Martin played for Crystal Palace before his career was cut short because of injury, and became Director of Football at Brighton as well as managing the club for a time.
 Paul's son Adam is also a retired professional and his son Paul Jr. also had a football career.
-His nephew (Martin Hinshelwood's son) Danny also had a brief career in professional football.
+His nephew (Martin Hinshelwood's son) Danny and grandson Jack were also professional footballers.

 He died in January 2022, at the age of 65.
 Crystal Palace announced his death on their website, on 15 January.